theupdateframework/specification/tuf-spec.md

          , ...
        }

-   METAPATH is the metadata file's path on the repository relative to the metadata base URL.

-   VERSION is listed for the top-level targets and all delegated targets roles available on the repository.
+   METAPATH is the file path of the metadata on the repository relative to the metadata base URL.
+For snapshot.json, these are top-level targets metadata and delegated targets metadata.

+   VERSION is the integer version number as shown in the metadata file at METAPATH.

-   LENGTH is the integer length in bytes of the metadata file.
-It is OPTIONAL for all roles.
+   LENGTH is the integer length in bytes of the metadata file at METAPATH.
+It is OPTIONAL and can be omitted to reduce the snapshot metadata file size.
+In that case the client MUST use a custom download limit for the listed metadata.

-   HASHES is the dictionary that specifies one or more hashes, including the cryptographic hash function.
-For example: { "sha256": HASH, ... }.
-It is OPTIONAL for all roles.
+   HASHES is a dictionary that specifies one or more hashes of the metadata file at METAPATH, including their cryptographic hash function.
+For example:
+   { "sha256": HASH, ... }.
+HASHES is OPTIONAL and can be omitted to reduce the snapshot metadata file size.
+In that case the repository MUST guarantee that VERSION alone unambiguously identifies the metadata at METAPATH.

    A snapshot.json example file: